BeingSN/Express-Auth/README.md

 Authenticates the user with email and password.

-Returns an authentication token upon successful login.
+Returns an authentication token and email generation upon successful login.

 Notes